Harvey Weinstein To Turn Himself In To Law Enforcement Soon, NYPD Expects

 Per the Times, Weinstein is likely to face charges involving Lucia Evans.
 Evans has claimed that Weinstein forced her to perform sexual acts during a 2004 meeting.

 According to Reuters, more than 70 women have come forward with allegations regarding Weinstein, a former fixture at Miramax and the Weinstein Company.
+Weinstein has adamantly denied having non-consensual sex with anyone, but he did check himself into a rehab program for sex addicts shortly after the numerous accusations (only to check himself out just a week later).
+In addition, actor Ashley Judd is suing Harvey because she claims he harmed her career.

 The firestorm surrounding Weinstein gave rise to the #MeToo movement, prompting further revelations about sexual abuse and misconduct from woman across myriad industries.

 EXCLUSIVE: Harvey Weinstein is set to turn himself in to face charges related to alleged sexual misconduct in connection to a probe by the Manhattan DA's office and NYPD https://t.co/hCbHFS6kbm pic.twitter.com/9OLnmPYCGV